jamesmulvenna/NextText/README.md

 # NextText
 A mobile application project developed for COMP3004 at Carleton University.

-This Android app sends personal SMS's and Emails for its clients released based on triggers such as a future time chosen, a future location targetted, or a expected weather condition reached.
+This Android app sends personal SMS's and Emails for its clients released based on triggers such as a future time chosen.

 Developers(From A to Z [Last name]):